Orientation-dependent electric transport and band filling in hole co-doped epitaxial diamond films: Acknowledgments

 \section{Acknowledgments}

 We are very thankful to D. Romanin for his expertise and crucial help in performing the DFT calculations, and to C. Findler for operating the intrinsic CVD reactor.
 We also thank A. F. Morpurgo for fruitful scientific discussions concerning the quantum capacitance of ion-gated materials.
+This work was financially supported by the MIUR PRIN-2017 program (Grant No. 2017Z8TS5B - "Tuning and understanding Quantum phases in 2D Materials - Quantum2D").
 Computational resources were provided by HPC@polito (www.hpc.polito.it).